JetBrains/amper/docs/Documentation.md

 ## Templates

-In modularized projects there is often a need to have certain common configuration for some or all or some modules.
+In modularized projects there is often a need to have a certain common configuration for some or all or some modules.
 Typical examples could be a testing framework used in all modules or a Kotlin language version.

 DSL offers a way to extract whole sections or their parts into reusable template files.
 These files are named `<name>.Pot-template.yaml` and have same structure as `Pot.yaml` files.
 Templates could be applied to any Pot.yaml in the `apply:` section.